 Seriously, where else can you actually play with toys this old?
 Pretty cool right?

-So embrace your not so inner child and frolic through three floors of pure kid heaven.
+So embrace your not so inner child and frolic through three floors of pure imagination.

 15. The Royal Palace

-I bet you’re wondering how the Royal Palace even made it on this list of cool and quirky things to do in Brussels.
+I bet you’re wondering how the Royal Palace even made it on this list of unusual things to do in Brussels since this building is

-A city palace is pretty standard in almost every city in Europe, so why is this one different?
+A city palace is found in almost every city in Europe, so why is this one different?

 Glad You Asked!

-See, this exquisite palace is a true architectural delight; brimming with opulent rooms that are adorned with nothing less than the finest furniture available.
+See, this exquisite palace is a true architectural delight; brimming with opulent rooms that are adorned with nothing less than the finest furniture and art available.

-Walking through this palace, you feel as though you’ve been transported into some magical fairytale that you never want to end.
+You feel as though you’ve been transported into some magical fairytale that you never want to leave.